oqolarte/oblong/content/project/site.md

 ### Link Management

-Links in this site that have a greenish northeast arrow ("↗" or "`\2197`" in CSS) right after them are *external links*, i.e. links that take the visitor out of this website.
+Links in this site that have a northeast arrow ("↗" or "`\2197`" in CSS) right after them are *external links*, i.e. links that take the visitor out of this website.
+Note: In iOS and iPadOS, this arrow becomes an emoji version of it.

 In CSS, I implented this using a selector that finds all links other than my own, which is `ohio.araw.xyz`.